arden-arteles/freeform-dicebot/README.md

     This is necessary to get the individual packages needed.
 It will automatically download them from NPM.
 3. Create a Discord application from [https://discord.com/developers/applications].
 4. Under "OAuth 2" in "URL Generator", create an invite link.
     You'll want to have the "bot" and "application.commands" scopes.
     No permissions are required -- the "bot" scope is simply to keep track of whether it is online or offline.

+    Invite the bot to a server with this URL.
 5. Go up one directory level, create a directory called "auth".
 6. In there, create a npm package.
 Add the `type: module` key-value pair to package.json.
 7. Under the Discord Application webpage, under the "Bot" section, click "Reset Token", and copy the token.